OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 Target pixels are those in the source raster for which the raster pixel value is in the set of target pixel values.

+This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline`

 Standard options
 ++++++++++++++++